8ear/CortexDocs/analyzer_requirements.md

 The analyzer comes in only one flavor.

 No configuration is required.
 It can be used out of the box.

+## Free Analyzers
+All these analyzers can be used without costs, but you must do one of the following actions:
+- Create an free API key
+- Host an application
+- Download files to cortex

 ### AbuseIPDB